dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Identify Hot Branches {#sec:lbr_hot_branch}

 Branch recording also enables us to know what were the most frequently taken branches.
-Here is an example of using Intel's LBR:
+It is suppoted on Intel and AMD.
+Here is an example:

 [TODO]: what about ARM BRBE?

-[TODO]: what about AMD LBR?
+[TODO]: Check: "Adding `-F +srcline_from,srcline_to` slows down building report.
+Hopefully, in newer versions of perf, decoding time will be improved".

 ```bash
 $ perf record -e cycles -b -- ./a.exe